 As if to say, “I resemble that remark,” a Phoenix police officer was recently revealed by local TV news as having handcuffed a Wall Street Journal reporter doing man-on-the-street interviews with customers in front of a bank.
 “No journalist should ever be detained simply for exercising their First Amendment rights,” The Journal reacted to this event in a public statement.
 The reporter, Dion Rabouin, was approached by bank executives but was not asked to leave the premises.
 When confronted by a Phoenix Police officer, Rabouin offered to leave – which was appropriate, given that he was on private property.
 But Rabouin was handcuffed nevertheless.
 No less important, a bystander who recorded the incident on a video phone was ordered to stop by the police officer.
 “You wanna get arrested as well?” the police officer asked.
 There are several important takeaways from this incident.
 First, the officer had no authority to tell the bystander to quit filming.
 Last summer, we reported on Arizona’s space-squeezer law on citizens’ right to record the police.
 The law was an Arizona statute that allowed police to charge citizens who record them within eight feet, or who don’t stop recording when told to do so by an officer, with a misdemeanor.
 News organizations protested that this prohibition would easily dragoon protestors and news photographers on the move in an active protest.
 But later in the year, a federal judge blocked the law, and the Arizona legislature declined to defend it.
 The arrest of the reporter that was recorded by the bystander demonstrates the need to respect citizens’ right to record.
 Second, this incident is Exhibit A in a pattern identified by the Reporters Committee for Freedom of the Press that there is an “alarming number of incidents we’ve seen over the last several years where police have detained, arrested, or assaulted journalists who were doing their jobs.”
 Witness the treatment of local Laredo, Texas, news blogger Priscilla Villarreal (aka “La Gordiloca”), who was arrested and humiliated in a police station for “misuse of official information.”
 Villarreal did beat the rap in court, but she did not beat the ride, enduring jeers and insults as she went through the booking process.
 The Freedom of the Press Association recently reported that two North Carolina reporters who were filming an eviction of people from a homeless encampment were arrested after police instructed the crowd to disperse.
 Police seized one of the reporters’ phone, even though she identified herself as a reporter.
 “Regardless of the outcome, the fact that these charges were even filed, let alone brought to trial, is an affront to press freedoms, and everyone involved should be ashamed,” wrote Seth Stern of the Freedom of the Press Association.
 “The First Amendment requires the government to let reporters gather news firsthand – not rely on self-serving spin from official sources.
 Courts tolerate restrictions on reporters’ access to public land only in exceptional circumstances, like serious public safety risks, and then restrictions must be narrow enough to avoid unduly interfering with newsgathering.”
 In the DOJ’s Arizona investigation, the department says it is interested in investigating the Phoenix PD for violating “conduct protected by the First Amendment.”
 The Phoenix New Times – a long-time critic and bête noir of the local police – reports that DOJ may be interested in exploring overly aggressive use of rubber bullets and tear-gas against protestors, as well as the alleged targeting of activists for arrest and smearing them as gang members.
 These concerns should lead Congress to renew and pass the PRESS Act, which would bar prosecutors, except in exigent circumstances, from requiring the revelation of the notes and sources of journalists in court – as 49 states already do.
 While this law curbs the actions of prosecutors, not police, and does so in court, not on the streets, the impulse of authorities to suppress the press is the same.
 So is the need to protect one of the most sacred guarantees of the First Amendment: freedom of the press.
 The freedom of the press is a First Amendment right that protects the ability of every American to know what our government is doing in our name.
 Reporters expose much of what the powerful in government and in corporations would rather keep quiet, and in doing so, journalists face a variety of threats in the performance of their jobs: harassment, assault, improper legal action, and even death threats.

 The Freedom of the Press Foundation has been monitoring and logging these dangers for several years now.
 They provide hard data on their U.S. Press Freedom Tracker, a database of incidents involving journalists in the United States.
 It is an indispensable tool for anyone who wants to preserve, protect, and enhance civil liberties by protecting a free and unencumbered press.
 The U.S. Press Freedom Tracker tracks the arrests of journalists, the seizure of their equipment, assaults, and interrogations at the U.S. border.
 It also tracks legal actions, such as subpoenas and prior restraint orders.
 The database extends back to 2017, grouping its data by well-defined categories.
 Altogether, the database offers a comprehensive understanding of the threats to press freedom at a glance.
 For example, one can see the explosion in assault incidents that coincided with the protests and riots of the summer of 2020.
 The tracker data are complemented by up-to-date reporting on these incidents.
 Among the events it tracks and reports on are legal actions that threaten to intimidate reporting.
 In October, for example, Ohio’s Scioto Valley Guardian Editor-in-Chief Derek Myers was charged with felony wiretapping for publishing a recording of witness testimony from an ongoing trial in Ohio.
 After judicial back-and-forth on whether to bar recordings of testimony in a murder trial, someone did just that.
 Myers was out of the country when he was provided a secret recording of the testimony taken by someone in the courtroom.
 Myers later published condensed portions of that recording.
 Judge Anthony Moraleja responded by issuing a search warrant for the Guardian equipment.
 A laptop was seized, along with Myers’ cellphone.
 Myers was then charged with interception of wire, electronic, or oral communications.
 Myers’ attorneys pointed to the Supreme Court case Bartnicki v.
 Vopper, which ruled that the media cannot be held liable for publishing information that was obtained illegally by a source.
-All this information was logged and reported by the U.S. Press Freedom Tracker, just one example of the rich resources civil liberties advocates can find here.
-Protect The 1st today joined with almost 40 other civil liberties and news organizations, led by the Freedom of the Press Foundation, in a letter urging Senate Majority Leader Chuck Schumer to include the PRESS Act in any year-end omnibus spending bill.
+All this information was logged and reported by the U.S. Press Freedom Tracker, just one example of the rich resources civil liberties advocates can find here. |

 Archives